 And customers today don’t want marketing mumbo jumbo, they want to be talked to as real human beings — they want authentic information.
 Successful marketers will understand this and take an active role in the research stage of a customer’s journey.
 Understanding what customers are looking for, and being where they are looking, when they are looking, with the information they are looking for, is a critical competitive advantage and the only way to succeed in this fast-twitch world of marketing.

-While we are at the beginning of this revolution, it’s exciting to see how the passion, inspiration and ingenuity of bright minds around the world is impacting how we engage with customers every day.
+While we are at the beginning of this revolution — this Copernican Shift — it’s exciting to see how the passion, inspiration and ingenuity of bright minds around the world is impacting how we engage with customers every day.

 I’ve also led five start-ups as either CEO or CMO, including OpenCola Inc., which was named by Fortune magazine as one of the 25 coolest technology companies of 2001, and SiteShuffle Inc., which was declared The Next Big Web Thing at ETech 2006.
-I began his career as a marketing executive at Procter & Gamble where I spent nine years as a packaged goods marketer on brands like Tide, Downy, and Mr. Clean.
+I began my career as a marketing executive at Procter & Gamble where I spent nine years as a packaged goods marketer on brands like Tide, Downy, and Mr. Clean.